 These websites are helpful to support phonics:

-For a guide to phonics terminology click here
+For a snapshot guide as to how we teach phonics at Priestley click here

 The Power of Reading

 We whole heartedly believe that:

 Creating a love of reading in children is potentially one of the most powerful ways of improving academic chances.